open-telemetry/opentelemetry-go-instrumentation/README.md

 to Go applications without having to modify their source code.
 We support a wide range of Go versions (1.12+) and even work on stripped binaries.

+Our goal is to provide the same level of automatic instrumentation for Go as exists for languages such as Java and Python.

 This automatic instrumentation is based on [eBPF](https://ebpf.io/) uprobes.
 For more information, see our [How it works](docs/how-it-works.md) document.

 ## Getting Started